NashTech-Labs/playing-reactjs.g8/README.md

 -----------------------------------------------------------------------
 * Clone the project into local system
 * To run the Play framework 2.4.x, you need JDK 8 or later
 * Install Typesafe Activator if you do not have it already.
-You can get it from here: http://www.playframework.com/download
+You can get it from [here](http://www.playframework.com/download)
 * Execute `activator clean compile` to build the product
 * Execute `activator run` to execute the product
 * playing-reactjs should now be accessible at localhost:9000